BaterdeneOdongerel/kisi-test/README.md

         Please make sure that you are loggin in google cloud service and account if you face any errors
   4. run following commands to run background worker bundle exec run run_worker
+  5. enter 2 number and send.
+  6. Take look at the other console that runs worker.